matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     viewpoints and get consensus, but this can sometimes be time-consuming (or the author may be biased), in which case an impartial 'shepherd' can be assigned to help guide the proposal through this process instead.
-A shepherd is typically a neutral party from the Core Team or an experienced member of the community.
+A shepherd is typically a neutral party from the Spec Core Team or an experienced member of the community.
 There is no formal process for assignment.
 Simply ask for a shepherd to help get your proposal through and one will be assigned based on availability.
 Having a shepherd is not a requirement for proposal acceptance.

-- Members of the Core Team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
+- Members of the Spec Core Team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
 Discussion outside of GitHub should be summarised in a comment on the PR.
-- When a member of the Core Team believes that no new discussion points are being made, they will propose a motion for a final comment period (FCP), along with a *disposition* of either merge, close or postpone.
+- When a member of the Spec Core Team believes that no new discussion points are being made, they will propose a motion for a final comment period (FCP), along with a *disposition* of either merge, close or postpone.
 This FCP is provided to allow a short period of time for any invested party to provide a final objection before a major decision is made.
 If sufficient reasoning is given, an FCP can be cancelled.
 It is often preceded by a comment summarising the current state of the discussion, along with reasoning for its occurrence.
-- A concern can be raised by a Core Team member at any time, which will block an FCP from beginning.
-An FCP will only begin when a **majority** of core team members agree on its outcome, and all existing concerns have been resolved.
+- A concern can be raised by a Spec Core Team member at any time, which will block an FCP from beginning.
+An FCP will only begin when 75% of the members of the Spec Core Team team agree on its outcome, and all existing concerns have been resolved.
 - The FCP will then begin and last for 5 days, giving anyone else some time to speak up before it concludes.
 On its conclusion, the disposition of the FCP